vasilakisfil/Introspected-REST/README.md

 #### 8.2.2.
 REST enforces possibly useless information
 In REST, even if the hypermedia are rendered by taking into account the user's role, eventually we might send more data that the client wants.
 **Exactly because we don't know in advance what the client might need, we must send all the possible hypermedia information to the client, just in case**.
-The client however could only be interested in the data, or specific hypermedia types, like only links, but instead gets a fully bloated response by the server.
+The client however could only be interested in the data, or specific hypermedia types, like links, but instead gets a fully bloated response by the server.

 #### 8.2.3.
 REST sacrifices performance for evolvability
 Complex or long-lived APIs tend to have many hypermedia data (links, actions, custom metadata) related to the resource itself, its associations and related resources.
-As a result, even if the actual data could be very small the resulted response object gets much larger in size slowing down the server rendering and the client receiving and parsing.
+As a result, even if the actual data could be very small **the resulted response object gets much larger** in size slowing down the server rendering and the client receiving and parsing.
 The performance issues become more apparent on lossy networks like mobile clients, a trend that has increased over the past decade, or on constrained devices and environments, like IoT.